 3.)
 Wait at least 20 minutes for traditional Vitamin A products, like Retin-A or Skinceuticals 0.5%, to absorb

 4.)
 Apply serums, oils, and/or moisturizer

 I highly, highly suggest applying a nourishing moisturizer or oil over your Retinol.
 Adding moisture back into the skin will decrease sensitivity.
-My absolute favorite moisturizer for Vitamin A evening is Sarah Nicole Skincare Nourishing Cream or Skinceuticals Triple Lipid.
-Both are great for keeping the skin’s barrier healthy and balanced, locking in much-needed hydration.
+My absolute favorite moisturizer for Vitamin A evenings is Nourishing Cream, it’s great for keeping the skin barrier healthy and balanced, locking in much-needed hydration.